Course Outline

 2

-Uses data to inform the plan (defining/understanding target audience; COM-B components; Key messages)
+Uses theory and evidence to inform the plan (defining/understanding target audience; COM-B components; Key messages)

 1